 Family Encyclopedia >> Work

-In a moment in adrenaline-fueled curiosity, Peterson plunged his arms into the water and wrapped his body around the reptile's shell.
-Turtle versus boy, Peterson emerged victorious.
-He rejoiced as the oversized beast returned unscathed into the murky brush and disappeared.
-The turtle was one of hundreds of species Peterson encountered during his early years.
+In a surge of adrenaline-fueled curiosity, Peterson plunged his arms into the water and hoisted the reptile's shell.
+Boy versus beast, he emerged victorious, releasing the creature unharmed back into the murky depths.
+This was just one of hundreds of species he encountered in those formative years.

 Related: 5 steps to turn your passion into your profession